evankilli/RP-Malcomb/docs/report/RP-Malcomb-Report.md

   1. Rasterizing final TA capacity layer
 1. Masking flood and drought layers
 1. Reclassify drought raster into quantiles
-1. Add all RASTERs together to calculate final output:  final = (40 - geo) * 0.40 + drought * 0.20 + flood * 0.20
+1. Add all RASTERs together to calculate final output:  final = (40 - geo) * 0.40 + drought * 0.20 + flood * 0.20 + livelihood sensitivity * 20
 1. Using zonal statistics to aggregate raster to TA geometry for final calculation of vulnerability in each traditional authority

 ## Replication Results

+*UNDERCOUNTING RESILIENCE*

+*UNDERCOUNTING VULNERABILITY*

 For each output from the original study (mainly figure 4 and figure 5), present separately the results of the replication attempt.